cilium/cilium/Documentation/architecture.rst

 describe allowed direction of connection establishment.
 If the policy allows `A => B` then reply packets from `B` to `A` are automatically allowed as well.
 However, `B` is not automatically allowed to initiate connections to `A`.
-If that outcome is desired, the both directions must be explicitly allowed.
+If that outcome is desired, then both directions must be explicitly allowed.

 Security policies are primarily enforced at *ingress* which means that each cluster node verifies all incoming packets and determines whether the packet is